 Non-accredited prescribers are encouraged to complete the free online Fundamentals Training course to ensure they understand the requirements for prescribing opioid pharmacotherapy for patients.

-Authorisation to prescribe methadone or buprenorphine (including buprenorphine-naloxone) must be granted by the Ministry of Health before a prescription may be issued to commence treatment.
+Authorisation to prescribe or supply methadone or buprenorphine (including buprenorphine-naloxone) must be granted by the NSW Ministry of Health before a prescription may be issued to commence treatment.